 ETSI is standardizing a list of known application layer protocols that can use the DECT ULE permanent virtual circuit packet data service.
-Each protocol is identified by a unique known identifier.
+Each protocol is identified by a unique known identifier, which is exchanged in the service-change procedure as defined in [TS102.939-1].
 The IPv6/6LoWPAN as described in this document is considered as an application layer protocol on top of DECT ULE.
 In order to provide interoperability between 6LoWPAN / DECT ULE devices a common protocol identifier for 6LoWPAN has to be standardized by ETSI.

-It is proposed to used ETSI DECT ULE protocol identifier 0x06 = 6Lowpan.
+It is proposed to used ETSI DECT ULE Application Protocol Identifier equal 0x06 for 6LoWPAN.